-If a programme of reviews is included as part of your PR campaign activity, the PR person’s role is to guide the process in order to increase the likelihood and volume of positive coverage.
+A PR practitioner’s role in the review process is to increase the likelihood and volume of positive coverage.
 This usually includes scheduling complimentary bookings with a handpicked selection of relevant influencers, bloggers and media – people whose opinions your customers can trust, who are likely to enjoy the service / product your business provides.

 Rule #1: Reviews by invitation should be given gratis

-Very occasionally, a publication will send an undercover journalist to conduct a review of a restaurant / business.
+Very occasionally, a publication will send an anonymous journalist to conduct a review of a restaurant / business / product.
 In these cases, the PR will have no involvement, the staff will have no idea that they are dealing with a journalist on the day, the service/product will be paid for as usual and the review will appear without prior notice.

-Rule #2: Giving away ‘free food’ does not equal a positive review
+Rule #2: Freebies do not guarantee a positive review

-It may be a tempting idea to approach a blogger and ask them to ‘guarantee’ positive coverage in exchange for free food/services.
-This may work a couple of times, but ultimately, it’s unethical, disingenuous, and defeats the object of the review in the first place, which is to give other people a genuine insight in to what to expect.
+It may be a tempting idea to approach a blogger / journalist and ask them to ‘guarantee’ positive coverage in exchange for free products / services.
+Ultimately, this is unethical, disingenuous, and defeats the object of the review in the first place, which is to give other people a genuine insight in to what to expect from your business.

 Rule #3: Not all reviews are created equal

-It may seem obvious, but there is no point inviting a vegan lifestyle blogger to review a new steakhouse restaurant.
+It may seem obvious, but there is little point inviting a healthy lifestyle blogger to review a new junk food restaurant.
 They would almost certainly decline, but even if they did write a glowing review, their readership just wouldn’t be interested.